codewithmesfin/codewithmesfin/README.md

 ### I'm a Full-stack developer 👨‍💻 working remotely since 2019 🚀

-- 🔭 I’m currently working on [Enterprise Resource Planning Software](https://prosync.site) for TechEthio IT Solution plc.
+- 🔭 I’m currently working on [Software as a Service Project](https://mevinai.et) for Mevinai PLC.

 - 🌱 I’m currently learning Machine Learning and Data Science